 Fruit dumplings are a delicacy specific to Czech cuisine.
 Regardless of the ingredients used, all fruit dumplings are round and hide a hot piece of fruit.

-‘Bublanina’ is very common Czech cake, whose taste changes according to the seasonal fruits available.
-It is a great accompaniment to tea and also works well as a breakfast.
+‘Bublanina’ is a ubiquitous Czech cake whose taste changes according to the seasonal fruits available.
+It is a great accompaniment to tea and also works well as breakfast.

 Czech beef with cream sauce and cranberries

-A tasty piece of beef covered in a cream sauce, garnished with cranberries and served with bread dumplings.
-This meal is considered as one of the most typical Czech dishes.
+A tasty piece of beef covered in a cream sauce garnished with cranberries and served with bread dumplings.
+This meal is considered one of the most typical Czech dishes.

 Sweetened lumps of potato puree